poac-dev/poac/docs/hello-world.md

 ---
-layout: default
-title: 4.
-Hello, World!
+title: Hello, World!
 ---

+# Hello, World!

 You can get started with just a few commands as the demo shows.
 Let's create a new Poac project: